Eisenstein degeneration of Euler systems: Deformation of Heegner points

 \subsection{Leading terms at $X = 0$}

-\begin{proposition} The image of $\kappa(\hf,K)$ in the cohomology of the quotient is zero. \end{proposition} \begin{proof} This follows from the local properties of Heegner points \cite[Proposition 6.3.2]{JLZ} (more precisely, the fact that $\loc_{\fp} \kappa(\hf, K)$ factors through the anticyclotomic Iwasawa cohomology of the rank 1 submodule $\cF^+_p D(\hf)^* \subset D(\hf)^*$, as discussed in \cref{es3}). \end{proof}
+\begin{proposition} The image of $\kappa(\hf,K)$ in the cohomology of the quotient is zero. \end{proposition} \begin{proof} This follows from the local properties of Heegner points \cite[Proposition 6.3.2]{JLZ} (in particular, the fact that $\loc_{\fp} \kappa(\hf, K)$ factors through the anticyclotomic Iwasawa cohomology of the rank 1 submodule $\cF^+_p D(\hf)^* \subset D(\hf)^*$, as discussed in \cref{es3}). \end{proof}

 Note that this result on previous sections relied on the vanishing of particular Selmer groups (and the fact that certain Greenberg conditions were too strong).
 In this case, this is automatic and does not require any reciprocity law nor any result from the theory of $p$-adic $L$-functions.